BACK TO GHANA

 DAY 5

-oldest and important trades.
-Overnight in Elmina at the AnoMansa Beach Hotel.
+Overnight at AnoMansa Beach Hotel.

 DAY 6